alexbradd/compsci-notes/first/dm/notes.md

 ### Data science

-It can be brokem into 4 essential parts:
+It can be broken into 4 essential parts:

 1. Mining data
 2. Information analysis